WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 **Example**

 [tip] Recommended: You can choose from either a five-, six-, or seven-sided polygon. [/tip]

 ## Abbreviations

-In general, don't abbreviate *thousand, million*, and *billion* as *K, M*, and *B* or *K, mn* and *bn*.
+In general, don't abbreviate *thousand, million*, and *billion* as *K, M*, and *B* or *k, mn* and *bn*.
 Spell out the word or denote the entire number.
 Using these abbreviations makes it difficult to comprehend for readers and translating content.

 **Examples**